Visulth/HOH2-Skill-UI/README.md

 F5 switches from 3 skill mode to 2 skill mode.

+F6 enables channelling for Right Click -- when enabled, the Right Click icon flashes while the skill is held down.

 If the UI doesn't show up ever, it might be having trouble detecting when a skill is available (or unavailable if it always shows up and doesn't disappear per skill)
 Brightness, gamma, etc can all interfere with the detection.
 Try increasing **threshold** to make it more sensitive, or decrease to reduce sensitivity.